keithalewis/math/uf.md

 Modeling that uncertainty is an ongoing puzzle.

-For trades on an exchange the order book can tell you exactly what the slippage will be, but only rough details of the order book are available to exchange clients.
-Other clients and liquidity providers can affect the order book before a trade gets executed.
+For trades on an exchange the order book can tell you what the slippage might be, but only rough details of the order book are available to exchange clients.
+Other clients and liquidity providers can cause changes to the order book before a trade gets executed.

 [^1]: Adhering to the trader aphorism, "Don't be a dick for a tick," can help prevent this.